Close Banner

 East Side Expansion at Current Toy Story Lot

 A new Disney Entertainment Destination could take over the current Toy Story parking lot from Harbor Boulevard to Haster Street to parts of Katella at Clementine.
 The additional possible uses include a hotel, theme park experience, a parking and transportation expansion and more retail, dining and entertainment.
-How does a theme park experience that is not physically connected to either theme park work?
+How does a theme park experience not physically connected to either theme park work?
 We are hoppin' curious to find out!

 Expanded Parking at the Current Pumbaa Lot off Disney Way